• Skip to primary navigation

 To build a Sound-to-Beep Circuit using IC CD 4049 follow the below mentioned steps for connections and assembling:

-• Gather all parts.
+• First, gather all parts.

-• Connect R10 from pin 11 of U1e to the junction of pin 12 of U1e and pin 9 of U1f.
+• Also, connect R10 from pin 11 of U1e to the junction of pin 12 of U1e and pin 9 of U1f and then connect pin 10 of U1f to base of Q1 through C5.

 Conclusion:

-Sound-to-Beep Circuit using IC CD4049 hears whistle and makes beep.
+To conclude, Sound-to-Beep Circuit using IC CD4049 hears whistle and makes beep and Schmitt trigger removes background noise.

-Circuit is cheap, simple and is good for sound-based alerts.
+Furthermore, circuit is cheap, simple and is good for sound-based alerts.

 References: